kubernetes-sigs/gateway-api/geps/gep-91/index.md

 to the Gateway.
 * Introduce a `caCertificateRefs` field within `ClientValidationContext` that can be used to specify a list of CA Certificates that can be used as a trust anchor to validate the certificates presented by the client.
-* Add CEL validation to ensure that `caCertificateRefs` cannot be empty.
-This validation will be removed once more fields are added into `clientValidation`.
 * This new field is mutually exclusive with the [BackendTLSPolicy][] configuation which is used to validate the TLS certificate presented by the peer on the connection between the Gateway and the backend, and this GEP is adding support for validating the TLS certificate presented by the peer on the connection between the Gateway and the downstream client.

 #### GO